Stephen Riden Quoted in Massachusetts Lawyers Weekly

-A recent issue of Massachusetts Lawyers Weekly features discussion with Steve Riden in an article titled “Accidentally disclosed draft letter must be returned.”
+A recent issue of Massachusetts Lawyers Weekly features discussion with Steve Riden in an article titled “In family business dispute, appraisal right deemed waived.”

-The article covers a decision by a Superior Court judge in the Business Litigation Session concerning whether a litigant’s accidental disclosure of privileged information constituted a waiver of the attorney-client privilege.
-The decision was entered in the case titled Van Vuuren v.
-Lowenstein Sandler LLP, et al. (Lawyers Weekly No. 09-004-22).
+The article covers a decision by a Massachusetts Superior Court judge concerning a close corporation dispute.
+The decision was entered in the case titled Szawlowski Potato Farms, Inc., et al. v.
+Szawlowski, et al.

 In the article, Steve Riden is quoted as follows:

-The article is by Massachusetts Lawyers Weekly’s reporter, Eric T. Berkman.
+The article is by Massachusetts Lawyers Weekly’s reporter, Kris Olson.

 Beck Reed Riden LLP is Boston’s innovative litigation boutique.
 Our lawyers have years of experience working with clients ranging from Fortune 500 companies to start-ups and individuals.
 We focus on business litigation and employment.